Treatment for Uterine Fibroids

 What is Uterine Fibroid Embolization (UFE)?

 During this treatment, an interventional radiologist inserts a small catheter into the arteries that feed the fibroids and determines their precise location via X-ray.
-Very small particles are then injected into the arteries to stop the local blood supply, causing the fibroids to shrink and may disappear entirely.
+Exceedingly small particles are then injected into the arteries to stop the local blood supply, causing the fibroids to shrink, with the possibility of disappearing entirely.

 © Merit Medical, Used With Permission